strategy

 I’m crazy enough to think that your church should be growing.
 I think healthy things grow.
 I am obsessed about seeing the gospel of Jesus expanding in our day.
 I believe that the best is yet to come in the local church.
 I see signs of life all over the place.
 But I also see church leaders kidding themselves and their community by saying that their church is growing when, in fact, it isn’t.

-I know that counting weekend service attendance isn’t a comprehensive metric for discerning the impact and effectiveness of your church but it is a starting point.
-If we can’t get people into our weekend services we are unlikely to see them in any other environment.
+I know that counting weekend service attendance isn’t a comprehensive metric for discerning the impact and effectiveness of your church, but it is a starting point.
+If we can’t get people into our weekend services, we will unlikely see them in any other environment.

 The first responsibility of a leader is to define reality.
-By making it clear what is really happening in your church with your leaders is the first step to making an impact in your community.
-I’ve seen many church leaders try to convince themselves and their people that they are growing which is dangerous because then you won’t be motivated to change or do what is needed to reach the people God is calling you towards.
+Making it clear with your leaders what is really happening in your church is the first step to creating an impact in your community.
+I’ve seen many church leaders try to convince themselves and their people that they are growing, which is dangerous because then you won’t be motivated to change or do what is needed to reach the people God is calling you towards.
 Let’s be honest…do you sense that you’re trying to convince yourself you’re growing when you really aren’t?

-• What It Feels Like // We stand on the platform and it looks like there are more people attending then there was last year.
-We never had parking lot issues but now it seems as if we’re running out of space all the time out there.
-The church used to clear out in 5 minutes after the service but now people are still trying to get out after 20 minutes.
+• What It Feels Like // We stand on the platform, and it looks like there are more people attending than there were last year.
+We never had parking lot issues, but now it seems as if we’re running out of space all the time.
+The church used to clear out in 5 minutes after the service, but now people are still trying to get out after 20 minutes.
 All of these “metrics” can be explained by something other than actual attendance growth.
 Often, we look at the evidence which helps us feel like we’re making a bigger impact than we actually are.
 Church growth isn’t a feeling; instead, it’s a metric.

 • Funny Attendance Math // There is a popular trend within many church leadership circles to count attendance in some funny ways to make us feel like our ministry is having a bigger impact than it actually is.
 Here are a few examples: